 Reserve Sharing Group:

 A group whose members consist of two or more Balancing Authorities that collectively maintain, allocate, and supply operating reserves required for each Balancing Authority’s use in recovering from contingencies within the group.
 Scheduling energy from an Adjacent Balancing Authority to aid recovery need not constitute reserve sharing provided the transaction is ramped in over a period the supplying party could reasonably be expected to load generation in (e.g., ten minutes).
-If the transaction is ramped in quicker (e.g., between zero and ten minutes) then, for the purposes of Disturbance Control Performance, the Areas become a Reserve Sharing Group.
+If the transaction is ramped in quicker (e.g., between zero and ten minutes) then, for the purposes of disturbance control performance, the areas become a Reserve Sharing Group.

 The SDT is recommending changes to both the Glossary and ROP definitions.
 Specifically, the SDT is proposing to revise the Glossary definition by removing the capitalization for the terms “Disturbance Control Performance” and “Area” because these are not defined terms.
 (Note that Disturbance Control Standard and Disturbance are both defined terms).
 Also, in the ROP definition, the SDT is proposing removal of the unnecessary commas to align with the Glossary definition.